Sinus Infection (Sinusitis)

 Occasionally, nasal secretions are examined for secreted cells that may help differentiate between infectious and allergic sinusitis.
 Infectious sinusitis may show specialized cells of infection (polymorphonuclear cells) while allergic sinusitis may show specialized cells of allergy (eosinophils).
 Physicians prescribe antibiotics if bacterial infection is suspected.
 Antibiotics are not effective against viral infections; many physicians then treat the symptoms.

 If sinus infection fails to respond to the initial treatment prescribed, then more in-depth studies such as CT or MRI scans may be performed.
 Ultrasound has been used to diagnose sinus infections in pregnant women, but is not as accurate as CT or MRI.
-Rhinoscopy, a procedure for directly looking in the back of the nasal passages with a small flexible fiber optic tube, may be used to directly look at the sinus openings (ostea) and check for obstruction of these openings by either swelling or growths.
+Rhinoscopy or endoscopy, a procedure for directly looking in the back of the nasal passages with a small flexible fiber optic tube, may be used to directly look at the sinus openings (ostea) and check for obstruction of these openings by either swelling or growths.

 Fungal infections are usually diagnosed by such biopsy procedures and tissue removed by a surgeon, or by fungal culture and microscopic identification by a microbiologist or pathologist trained to identify fungi.
+Allergic fungal sinusitis (emphasis on allergic) is an inflammatory response to fungal elements in the sinus cavity and is suspected based on certain CT imaging characteristics and physical exam.